The futuristic nanotechnology contributions revolve around developing enhanced drug discovery and drug delivery systems. Here is more to it.

 Magnetic Nanoparticles (MNPs)

-MNPs deliver a multifunctional toolbox with effective structural activity for biomedical diagnostics and therapy as well as drug discovery and design.
+MNPs deliver a multifunctional toolbox with effective structural activity for medical diagnostics and therapy as well as drug discovery and design.
 Strategies involving attaching antibodies, ligands, or receptors to the magnetic nanoparticles surface are aimed at manipulating external magnetic fields to control specific cell functions.
 In the field of nanomedicine, the potential of magnetic nanoparticles is substantial and will offer unique opportunities for new drug design strategies to emerge.

 The development of space using nanotechnology has been substantially extended and developed.
 Besides the products that have been approved by the FDA, many more are being created or are in the clinical trials stage.
 Better quality information from identifying biologically efficient compounds based on these new techniques will eventually affect clinical success odds; jump-start a new age in drug discovery that will enable the industry to realize the benefits promised by the fast technological progress.